 In addition to educational and advocacy work, the Center for Justice & Democracy directs intensive national and state-specific projects on specific civil justice issues when critical needs arise.
 The following highlights some of our recent work.
+(For more, see chapter on our history fighting “tort reform” in Watchdogs and Whistleblowers: A Reference Guide to Consumer Activism.)

 In 2003, Congress was heavily pressured by some political forces, including President George W. Bush, to enact federal medical malpractice litigation limits.
 In response, CJ&D launched the “Medical Rights Bus Tour 2003,” a grassroots education and advocacy bus tour that traveled around the country to raise awareness about the dangers of such legislation for injured patients.
 The bus tour’s purpose was to educate opinion leaders, the media and lawmakers about why limiting legal rights is terrible public policy, will do nothing to help doctors’ insurance problems and will hurt innocent people.
 In addition, CJ&D organized numerous victim/consumer news events in DC, and on at least four separate occasions between 2003 and 2006, CJ&D brought victims and families to Washington, D.C. for media events and testimony before Congress.
 In 2009, CJ&D arranged the first ever medical malpractice victim meeting with the White House and provided many stories for Senate floor speeches.
 Additionally, CJ&D took a leadership role among public interest groups, moderating Congressional staff briefings at the Senate’s request and coordinating experts for a Congressional Budget Office meeting, also at the Senate’s request.
 Since 2002, CJ&D has testified six times before Congress on medical malpractice issues.
 The U.S. Senate has considered medical malpractice limits at least five times during these years and, each time, rejected them decidedly on cloture votes.